eingland/eingland.github.io/README.md

 # ericingland.com

-Personal website built with Gatsby.
+Personal website and blog built with Gatsby.
 My first real use of Gatsby and React on a production site.

 ## Features